gkjohnson/js-framerate-optimizer/README.md

 #### enabled

 Getter and setter for enabling or disabling the optimizer.
 Elapsed time is reset on reenable.

+#### completed

+Whether or not the optimizer has stopped iterating and sampling the framerate.

 #### addOptimization(optimization, priority = 0)